dedliftalpha/Project-Aurora/Readme.txt

 Thank you for downloading Kaiserreich for Hearts of Iron 4!
-This is alpha version 0.4.3 - 'FUCKING WTF DO WE CALL THIS SHIT'.
+This is alpha version 0.4.3 - 'PDXCON'.
 It is NOT save game compatible with any prior version!

 Manual Installation Instructions